crcn-archive/mojo-docs/articles/syntax/3. views/5. Stack View/article.md

 ### Nested States

 Nesting states is pretty straight forward.
-All you need to do is set `states` to the `root` view, and those states will be propagated down to every sub-stack view.
+All you need to do is set `states` to the `root` view, and those states will be inherited by every sub-view.

 ```javascript